Diamko94/rentals1/Business-rules.md

 ## Partial Closure

-- In case of partial Order return, deposit is refunded only for Line-items status Returned
-- Order status changes to PartiallyClosed if:
+- In case of partial Order return, deposit is refunded only for Line-items status Returned Order changes to PartiallyClosed if:
 - at least one Line-item status is Repair
+- all other Line-items statuses are Returned

 ## Repairticket